NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 If you leave “Destroy Last Client Leaves” unchecked, all views and components, and their models, will persist between sessions.
 Let’s say you’re building a collaboration space with a whiteboard.
 You can leave this unchecked so that the state of your whiteboard is saved between sessions.

-If you're using RealtimeView on a prefab, these values can be set via the `InstantiateOptions` struct passed to `Realtime.Instantiate()`
+If you're using RealtimeView on a prefab, these values can be set via the `InstantiateOptions` struct passed to [`Realtime.Instantiate()`](../reference/classes/Normal.Realtime.Realtime#Instantiate)

 #### Reset View UUID
-This button is only applicable to RealtimeViews that exist in the scene (as opposed to RealtimeViews instantiated via a prefab).
+This button is only applicable to RealtimeViews that exist in the scene (as opposed to RealtimeViews instantiated via [`Realtime.Instantiate()`](../reference/classes/Normal.Realtime.Realtime#Instantiate)).

 Normcore is generally good at automatically assigning Scene View UUIDs to each RealtimeView.
 However, it is possible to end up with a duplicate (for example, if you save a copy of a scene and expect to additively load it at runtime).

-If you end up in a scenario in which there is a duplicate Scene View UUID, you can use the “Reset View UUID” button to tell Normcore to reset it. *Note: Once reset, this view will not be able to communicate with scene views that had the old ID.
-It will also not be able to retrieve persistent data stored under the previous Scene View UUID.*
+If you end up in a scenario in which there is a duplicate Scene View UUID, you can use the “Reset View UUID” button to tell Normcore to reset it.

+*Note: Once reset, this view will not be able to communicate with scene views that had the old ID.
+It will also not be able to retrieve persistent data stored under the previous Scene View UUID.
+Use this button carefully!*

 #### Update Component & View IDs
 Normcore will try to manage component and view IDs for you automatically.
 It does this to prevent the use of duplicate IDs and to avoid reusing old IDs.
 However, if you’ve deleted a RealtimeComponent or child view, saved your application, and reopened and readded the component or child view, Normcore will be unable to detect and reassign the old ID.